What's the Golden Ratio?

 Inspiration is all around us, and everyone in the world is always drawing different ideas from the art around them.
 So it may come as a surprise that there is one rule of nature that appears around us so often that it has been depicted in the most infamous pieces of art.

 What do the Mona Lisa, the Great Pyramids of Giza, the Parthenon, and Apple's logo have in common?
 They all either exhibit the Golden Ratio or were designed with the Golden Ratio in mind.

-The Golden Ratio is a mathematical ratio discovered and commonly found in nature, but which is visible almost everywhere like in architecture, music, paintings, modern design, and so on.
-When used effectively, it creates designs that are naturally and aesthetically appealing to the eye by way of their composition.
+The Golden Ratio is a mathematical relationship and ratio discovered and commonly found in nature, but which is visible almost everywhere, like in architecture, music, paintings, modern design, and so on.
+When used effectively, it creates designs that are naturally and aesthetically appealing to the eye by way of their artistic composition.

 So what's the secret to this magical ratio?
 Let's unravel a bit more about this mathematical marvel.
 And let's see how you can use it to improve your designs.

 Put very simply, the Golden Ratio (AKA the golden section ratio, divine proportion, or golden mean) is a mathematical relationship that yields the number 1.618.
 Imagine a rectangle where, if you cut off a square, the rectangle that's left will have the same proportions as the original rectangle.
 Continuing with this pattern, you will get the diagram of the Golden Ratio.

 This number and the ratio itself are derived from the Fibonacci sequence, which is a sequence of numbers that occur naturally in our environment.
 But the number is also the solution of a quadratic formula, which we don't really need to get into right now.
 But you might remember the Fibonacci numbers from high school.
 Or from the mid-2000s blockbuster that got everyone crazy over the holy grail, 'The DaVinci Code.'